craigmcc/craigmcc-turborepo/packages/tailwind-config/README.md

 ## Overview

+> **Note**:
+> If you have (or will) use a template to create a new app in this
+> monorepo (such as a Next.js app), you will want to create the
+> *globals.css* file (or whatever name you want) with a different
+> name or a different location, to avoid overwriting what the template
+> created for Tailwind support.

 This package has the following purposes:
 * Provide a prebuilt *globals.css* file for a basic Tailwind CSS setup.
 * Provide a prebuilt *postcss.config.mjs* file that must be included